 Manoxyly, with broad pith, not much secondary thickening that contains much parenchyma, etc., versus pycnoxyly, with a narrow pith and much secondary thickening, and radiospermy versus platyspermy are unlikely to represent fundamental distinctions, especially if Bennettitales are close to Gnetales (see below).
 Xylem in the short shoots of Ginkgo is manoxylic and in the long shoots, pycnoxylic (Gifford & Foster 1988; Little et al. 2013), while both radiospermy and platyspermy are evident, but in different tissues, in the seeds of Stephanospermum braidwoodensis (Spencer et al. 2012) and radiospermic and platyspermic taxa are interspersed in phylogenetic analyses of ovules (Seyfullah et al. 2010).

 Ecology & Physiology.
 There is quite a diversity of early land plants with some sort of secondary thickening.
 Thus fossils from Canada and France from up to ca 407 m.y.
 (Early Devonian), otherwise quite like Psilophyton, have secondary xylem with rays and tracheids, and secondary thickening may have evolved several times (Gerrienne et al. 2011; Hoffman & Tomescu 2011, 2013: see also Donoghue 2005; Rothwell et al. 2008b for wood evolution in general).
 However, in most of these cases the cambium cuts off only a small amount of vascular tisue, usually a little xylem to the inside.
-For a general discussion about the evolution of growth forms in lignophytes, see Rowe and Speck (2005: cambium as a nascent innovation), Gerrienne et al. (2011) and Stein et al. (2012), and Strull-Derrien et al. (2013).
+For a general discussion about the evolution of growth forms and xylem in lignophytes, see Rowe and Speck (2005: cambium as a nascent innovation), Gerrienne et al. (2011), Stein et al. (2012), and Strull-Derrien et al. (2013).